 The former is a key feature of the menu, while the latter is housed in full length shelving running between the floor and ceiling.

 Somewhat unusually, this eatery offers all-day dining.
-Sunday brunch and afternoon tea menus are also featured.
+Sunday brunch and afternoon tea menus are also featured, which I think is a great excuse to visit more than once!

 10. Søllerød Kro